nextcloud/appstore/docs/developer.rst

 * You should use Git tags to create new releases on these services

-* If you are using GitHub, the archives that it automatically creates for releases do not match the required folders structure: expected top level folder consisting of lower case ASCII characters and underscores (see below, under Uploading an App Release) while GitHub creates APP_ID-version folder at top level.
-You should upload the archive to the appropriate releases page in both cases: whether you just package it with `tar czf ...` command or compilation or other transformations like minification are done to create it.
+* GitHub release downloads do not match the required folders structure.
+This is because GitHub appends a version to the top folder name.
+Therefore you need to create a separate release which conforms to the expected structure.

-This keeps your repository up to date and satisfies the needs of developers and advanced users.
+This keeps your repository up to date and satisfies the needs of maintainers, developers and experienced users.

 Publishing Apps on the App Store
 --------------------------------